ixaxaar/monoid.space/src/Types/operations.md

   λ x y z => by simp [Nat.add_assoc]
 ```

+There are a few things about Lean that are worth noting here:

+The `simp` tactic is used to simplify the expression and prove the associativity property. `Nat.add_assoc` is a lemma in Lean that states the associativity of addition on natural numbers, we use the already proven lemma to prove the associativity of addition, and `simp` allows us to simplify the expression using the lemma.

-The `simp` tactic is used to simplify the expression and prove the associativity property.
-Note that `λ` and `fun` are used interchangeably in Lean to define functions, so this is equivalent to the above code:
+Also, `λ` and `fun` are used interchangeably in Lean to define functions, so this is equivalent to the above code:

 ```lean
 example : associative (fun x y : Nat => x + y) :=